kingspp/distributed-tensorflow/README.md

 Distributed Tensorflow using Kubernetes as Cluster Orchestrator

-#### Note: Only OSX and Linux are supported.
-This demonstration supports OSX and Ubuntu derived linux
+**Note:** Only OSX and Linux are supported.
+This demonstration supports OSX and Ubuntu derived linux<br>

 ####Prerequisities: